inorbit-ai/edge-sdk/README.md

 main();
 ```

-The code publishes generated data about four robots to InOrbit.
+The code publishes fake data about four robots to InOrbit.
 The data is then
-available in the InOrbit platform and can be queried via APIs or using the InOrbit Control application.
+available in InOrbit platform and can be queried via APIs or using InOrbit Control.

 You can extend this example to actually integrate your existing applications, including fleet manager systems,
 with InOrbit.